TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 Properties, which are set in the TSconfig field of a group, are valid for all users of that group.

-Values, which are set in one group, can be overridden and :ref:`modified <t3coreapi:typoscript-syntax-syntax-value-modification>` in the same or another group.
-If a user is member of multiple groups, the TSconfig settings are evaluated in *the* order, in which the groups are included in the user account: When you are editing the backend user, the selected groups are evaluated from top to bottom.
+Values which are set in one group can be overridden and :ref:`modified <t3coreapi:typoscript-syntax-syntax-value-modification>` in the same or another group.
+If a user is a member of multiple groups, the TSconfig settings are evaluated in *the* order, in which the groups are included in the user account: When you are editing the backend user, the selected groups are evaluated from top to bottom.